*8 Minute Read*

 Reducing Business Expenses

 Consider also the business expenses that can be eliminated by going paperless.
 Are you printing proposals/contracts to send to clients or allocating funds for business cards and other marketing material?
 The content in these types of documents or materials can usually be delivered to prospects via email.
 Are you running ads on social media or online that have not produced a good ROI?
-Are there expenses for tools, supplies or software that you’re just not finding very useful?
+Are there expenses for tools, supplies, or software that you’re just not finding very useful?

 Examine your bank statements to learn more about recurring fees for services that you are not using anymore.
-These may not be your issues specifically, however most of us are in some way paying for things that are not absolutely essential to our business function.
+These may not be your issues specifically, however, most of us are in some way paying for things that are not absolutely essential to our business function.
 Be sure to review your expenses monthly in order to keep expenses low.

 Implementing Changes To Increase Productivity

 Oftentimes you’ll find that a business is focused on setting goals that relate to revenue growth.
 However, before jumping to establishing these types of goals you should first ensure that you have a hardworking team of people who can “get the job done.”
-Are team members inefficient at doing their job?
+Are our team members inefficient at doing their job?
 Well, it’s time to ramp up the work and increase productivity.
 A great goal to consider in this case is establishing periodic performance reviews that will allow you to track productivity and work with team members to improve their ability to meet goals.

 Have conversations with your managers about how to better streamline your work processes.
 Also, ask them to provide feedback about things that may be becoming distractions amongst the workforce.
 Lastly, look at ways for you to improve communication with clients, employees, and other stakeholders.